 Recently, Ralph Nader penned an insightful article for Harper’s Magazine regarding the idea of tort reform and how it relates to the justice system as a whole.

 We have tremendous respect for Nader, and, like him, feel strongly that “tort reform,” as it is commonly discussed, is a danger to justice in America.
 We don’t see enough people speaking out loudly against tort reform, so we were pleased to see what he had to say on the topic.
 Too often we hear people siding with tort reform, spreading the myth that “frivolous lawsuits clog our legal system.”

-One thing in particular that Nader said, resonated with us, and we felt it was an important point to bring up.
+One thing in particular that Nader said, resonated with us, and we felt it was an important point to repeat: